 Just like your clothing’s layering functions as a system to create the ideal inner environment, we applied the same idea to this glove’s three-layer insulation system.
 The outer layer of insulation is made up of PrimaLoft® One which is hydrophobic and resists water from penetrating the glove.
 The middle layer is made up of the cozy warmth of 800+ fill down.
 And the inner layer – closest to the skin – is made with another PrimaLoft® One layer that wicks moisture away from the skin to keep your hands dry.
 Sandwiched together, the insulation of the Stormbound Mitts™ makes them our warmest mitt yet.

 A price point glove for skiing and snowboarding that is waterproof, warm and has excellent coverage are the Men’s and Women’s Riot Gloves™.
 The Riot Gloves™ are made waterproof with a Ventia® Dry membrane and a fully seam-taped construction.
 Insulated with water-resistant Enduraloft® for maximum warmth in cold, snowy conditions, the undercuff design has a zippered closure to seal out snow.

-A throwback to the classic yet still wildly popular Mt.
-Baker Mitt™, we collaborated with our friends at Holden Outerwear to update the mitt with Holden’s two-layer camo ripstop fabric for a more fashionable touch.
-Meet the Classic Modular Mitts™.
-Beyond the style, these gloves have been time-tested and athlete approved – the warm construction and weather-resistant, breathable fabric provides protection from cold, snowy conditions.
+A classic, yet still wildly popular, the Mt.
+Baker Mitts™ have been time-tested and athlete approved.
+The warm construction and weather-resistant, breathable fabric provides protection from cold, snowy conditions.
 The wool blend liner glove adds a layer of warmth and the gauntlet-style cuff provides excellent coverage.